Coronavirus and Appraisers: Your Questions Answered

-The AQB-approved exam administrators, AMP, PSI and Pearson VUE, intend to continue offering exams at this time, and have upgraded safety procedures.
-To get the most up-to-date information for each test administrator, click on these links: AMP, PSI and Pearson Vue .
+The AQB-approved exam administrators, AMP, PSI and Pearson VUE, are doing their best to continue offering exams at this time, and they have upgraded safety procedures.
+To get the most up-to-date information for each test administrator, click on these links: AMP, PSI and Pearson Vue.
 AMP has not provided updated safety procedures at the time.
 We will link to them as soon as they do.

 These organizations have issued the following guidance:

 The ASB provides updated guidance on interior inspections during a national health emergency.
 In addition, the ASB has issued guidance on completing a desktop or exterior-only appraisal, but reporting the results using a GSE form designed for an appraisal with an interior and exterior inspection.
 Learn how to add proper disclosure and not be misleading.
 Read the guidance.
 The Board has also issued guidance for Personal Property Appraisers - click here to read.